 The Bhagavad Gita is an important and precious book for Theosophists, just as it is for Hindus.

-H. P. Blavatsky requested that excerpts from Sir Edwin Arnold’s poetic translation of it be read each year upon the anniversary of her death, an occasion which came to be known as White Lotus Day.
+H. P. Blavatsky requested that excerpts from it be read – along with the poetic account of Buddha’s life and teachings in “The Light of Asia” – each year upon the anniversary of her death, an occasion which came to be known as White Lotus Day.
 It was also as a direct result of meeting two English Theosophists who were students of HPB that Mahatma Gandhi first read the Bhagavad Gita, which famously became his most favourite of all books and which he described as “the book par excellence for the knowledge of truth.”

 “Bhagavad Gita” literally means “Song of God” or “Divine Song” or “The Lord’s Song” and has also been called “The Song Celestial.”
 It is without doubt the most popular and universally loved of all Hindu scriptures.
 It consists of a conversation between Krishna and Arjuna and is admired by multitudes around the world for its practical yet profound spiritual philosophy of life.
 Some have described it as “the Manual of Life” and “the Gospel for the 21st Century.”